RedExpertAlliance/katacoda-scenarios/oci-course/oke-redis-cache-and-functions-oci_part1/step2.md

 ## Create kube config file and connect to your cluster

-Once the cluster is in Active state, we can create the kubeconfig file in order to connect to it.
+Once the cluster is in Active state, we can create the kubeconfig file in order to connect to the cluster usin *kubectl*.
 If you want to learn more about the kubeconfig file, please take a look at here: https://docs.cloud.oracle.com/en-us/iaas/Content/ContEng/Tasks/contengdownloadkubeconfigfile.htm

 Let's create the kubeconfig file using the following steps: